 Apps are not the only software running on an iPhone, iPod touch, or iPad.
 These devices also run an operating system called iOS, which manages the device hardware and provides basic services for all apps running on the device.

-For example, when you first turn on an iPhone, the Apple icon displayed on a black screen greets you.
+For example, when you first turn on an iPhone, the Apple icon displayed on a blank screen greets you.
 During this startup phase, the operating system, iOS, gets the iPhone ready for use.
 It displays the wallpaper and app icons and also tries to find a carrier signal for the cell phone and a wireless signal for Wi-Fi access.
 When you tap an icon on your home screen, iOS responds by launching the app for you. iOS does this and many other things.

-Every time Apple releases a new version of iOS, it improves the core functionality of all devices running the operating system by adding new features, fixing bugs, and even releasing new built-in apps, such as the Reminders app in iOS 6.
+Every time Apple releases a new version of iOS, it improves the core functionality of all devices running the operating system by adding new features, fixing bugs, and even releasing new built-in apps, such as the Health app in iOS 8.
 As it adds new features to iOS, you can enhance your app by taking advantage of these new features.
 As you design your apps, you get to decide which features of the operating system you want to incorporate into your app.
 You can use specific hardware and software features for widely different purposes.
 For example, you can use the microphone to record voice memos or to act as an input for a musical wind instrument as with the Ocarina app.
 You can use the camera not only to take pictures, but also to view your surroundings using augmented reality as in popular apps such as Yelp.

 It's important to know that iOS is divided into several layers as shown in Figure 3.
 Your apps almost always communicate with the Cocoa Touch layer, which provides high-level services that in turn communicate with the underlying hardware for you.
 This protects your apps from changes in the hardware, allowing them to work well on any iOS device.